waveplate/x-formerly-known-as-twitter-irc-bot/README.md

+### > *note: this is an updated version of this repo that bypasses the API, allowing it to read tweets for free, see `old-twitter-irc-bot` for the old bot written in typescript*

 # twitter-irc-bot (0.1.0)
 this is an irc bot that previews tweets whenever a link to a tweet is posted in a channel